 Vino Nobile di Montepulciano DOCG

-One of Italy's first four DOCG wines, Vino Nobile di Montepulciano brings Sangiovese elegance and structure to the hilltop Renaissance town of Montepulciano in southeastern Tuscany.
+One of Italy's first four DOCG wines, bringing Sangiovese elegance and structure to the hilltop Renaissance town of Montepulciano in southeastern Tuscany.

 - DOCG status granted in 1980, making Vino Nobile one of Italy's first four DOCG designations alongside Barolo, Barbaresco, and Brunello di Montalcino; DOC status was first awarded in 1966

-- Minimum alcohol: 12.5% for standard Vino Nobile; 13.0% for Riserva; maximum grape yield is 80 quintals (8,000 kg) per hectare
+- Minimum alcohol: 12.5% for standard, 13.0% for Riserva; maximum grape yield is 80 quintals (8,000 kg) per hectare

-- Rosso di Montepulciano DOC, the region's lighter-style sibling, is made from the same grape blend but with lower aging requirements and higher permitted yields
+- Rosso di Montepulciano DOC, the region's lighter-style sibling, is made from the same grape blend with lower aging requirements and higher permitted yields

 History and Heritage

-- Earliest written record of a vineyard in Montepulciano dates to 789 AD; poet Francesco Redi praised the wine in 1685
+- Earliest written record of a vineyard in Montepulciano dates to 789 AD; poet Francesco Redi praised the wine in 1685 as 'king of all wines'

 - DOC status in 1966 followed by DOCG in 1980, making Vino Nobile one of Italy's four founding DOCG designations